needle-mirror/com.unity.entities/Documentation~/upgrade-guide.md

 ### Remove DOTS Editor package

 Remove any references to the DOTS Editor package (com.unity.dots.editor).
-The package has been merged into the Entities 0.5 package, and any previous version will conflict and cause compilation errors.
+The package has been merged into the Entities package, and any previous version will conflict and cause compilation errors.

 <a name="audio"></a>

 ### Remove Audio package

-The Audio package (com.unity.audio) isn't supported in 0.50.
+The Audio package (com.unity.audio) isn't supported.
 You should remove the package and any related scripts from your project.

 <a name="animations"></a>

 ### Remove Animations package

-The Animations package (com.unity.animations) isn't supported in 0.50.
+The Animations package (com.unity.animations) isn't supported.
 You should remove the package and any related scripts from your project.

 <a name="#efewithname"></a>

 ### Use string literals with Entities.WithName

-Before 0.50 you could use string constants with `Entities.WithName`, but the requirement is now more strict and only string literals will work.
+In previous versions, you could use string constants with `Entities.WithName`, but the requirement is now more strict and only string literals will work.

-What used to work before 0.50:
+What used to work before:
 ```c#
 const string name = "SomeName";
 Entities